UltraMessaging/mon_self/README.md

 A few customers have an existing application monitoring infrastructure that cannot easily handle multiple per-transport-session records.
-These customers aggregated all receiver transport stats into a single receiver record and included that in their monitoring infrastructure.
+These customers aggregate all transport stats into a single record and include that in their monitoring infrastructure.
-However, they wrote the individual transport session records to a local disk file to make the detailed information available, albeit somewhat less conveniently.
+However, they also write the individual transport session records to a local disk file to make the detailed information available.

 One exception to the "no aggregation" guideline are the "drop" counters due to malformed packets.